Skip to content

 (type[PendingTracker] | tuple[type[PendingTracker], ...], default: () ) –

-A subclass or tuple of PendingTracker subclasses to which the pending can be added given the context.
+A subclass or tuple of PendingTracker subclasses to which the pending can be added in the current context.

 • **metadata